The Michigan Department of Community Health is reminding residents of the 10 Mile-Lange-Revere canals and anglers to not caught in those waterways.

-Sampling of fish caught in these canals were found to have high concentrations of PCBs, enough to give a person eating one fish 34 years' worth of PCBs in one meal, according to the Department of Community Health.
+Sampling of fish caught in were found to have high concentrations of PCBs, enough to give a person eating one fish 34 years' worth of PCBs in one meal, according to the Department of Community Health.

 A "do not eat" advisory was issued for bottom-feeder carp and catfish for all of Lake St. Clair.